Fokker-Planck particle systems for Bayesian inference: Computational approaches: Numerical results

 Qualitatively similar results are also obtained from the corresponding implementations of the interacting Langevin dynamics.
 See Figure \ref{fig:2d_2hills_EKS_particles}.
 The gradient-free formulation shows again a focus into the direction of one of the peaks, while the localisation highly improves the approximation of the posterior distribution.

 Figure \ref{fig:2d_2hills_estimate_different_gamma} shows the kernel density estimate resulting from the localised deterministic Fokker--Planck dynamics \eqref{eq:dynamic_regFPf_nonlinear_3} for different choices of the localisation scaling $\gamma>0$.
 We see that for too small choices of $\gamma$ the localisation effect is too strong and the particles move too slowly.
 The reason for this is that the particles do not find nearby particles to interact with.
 If, on the other hand, the scaling parameter $\gamma$ is chosen too large, the localisation effect is too weak and the particles start concentrating on one of the two peaks.
 This effect results from the inaccurate approximation of the gradient of the forward problem.
 Figure \ref{fig:2d_2hills_potential_different_gamma} shows the time evolution of the potential function \eqref{eq:potential_FP} for different scaling localisation parameter $\gamma$.
 We notice that the estimate for $\gamma=10$ is leading to a lower value of the potential compared to the estimate for $\gamma=0.1$ with $\gamma = 1$ being optimal.
-While the estimate for $\gamma = 10$ represents one of the peaks nearly perfectly while ignoring the second peak, the two other estimates approximates both peaks fairly well.
+While the estimate for $\gamma = 10$ represents one of the peaks nearly perfectly while ignoring the second peak, the two other estimates approximates both peaks fairly well. {In summary, the parameter $\gamma$ scales the interaction between the particles through preconditioning.
+For nonlinear problems a low value of $\gamma$ is needed, as the particles have to be close to each other for a good derivative approximation.
+However, choosing a low value for $\gamma$ requires a higher number of particles $M$ since some particles might have only minor interactions with other particles resulting in a poor approximation of derivatives if $M$ is too small.
+Hence, one should choose $\gamma$ in a suitable way such that it decreases with $M$, e.g.~$\gamma(M) = c\cdot M^{-\delta}$ for $\delta>0$, where $\delta$ depends on the nonlinearity of the forward model and the dimension of the parameter space.}

 In summary, this example demonstrates the effectiveness of the localised gradient-free formulations both in its deterministic and stochastic form.
 We also note that a careful choice of the parameter $\gamma$ is required and that smaller values of $\gamma$ require larger ensemble sizes $M$ in order to provide faithful gradient approximations.